piragenth-ltfb/linuxtutorialforbeginners/_posts/2022-11-28-How-to-install-Arch-Linux-noVNC-on-Docker.md

 ## Introduction:

-Docker is a powerful tool that allows you to run isolated environments called "containers" on a host system.
+Docker is a powerful tool that allows you to run isolated environments called "containers" on a host PC.
 This can be useful for testing, development, or simply running applications in a lightweight and isolated environment.
-In this tutorial, we'll show you how to run Arch Linux with KDE desktop environment and noVNC in a Docker container, allowing you to access the desktop environment remotely through a web browser.
+In this tutorial, we'll show you how to run Arch Linux with KDE desktop environment and noVNC in a Docker container, allowing you to access the desktop environment remotely through a browser.

 ## Prerequisites: